Dylkln/LAGOON/README.md

 ### Utilisation

 You can familiarize yourself with the program using the test script.
 This script is located on EGmnhn/test.
+You must have at least 6GB of RAM to run the test.

 To use it, you can launch this command :